- Areas of Study

 The SIL-UND program is offered only during the summer, allowing students to pursue their other studies or occupations during the rest of the year.
 The nine-week session is challenging, but manageable.
-It is possible to obtain a master's degree by attending a series of summer sessions.

 Special programs include the Literacy Megacourse for training in international literacy work (with the option of earning a graduate Certificate in Community-Based Literacy), and courses in the linguistics of signed languages.

 Linguistics is the scientific study of language.
-It is concerned with how all languages are alike and how they are differ from each other — the way words are formed, what they mean, how they are combined to form sentences and whole discourses, how people learn languages, and how they use language in relationships with each other.
+It is concerned with how all languages are alike and how they are differ from each other—the way words are formed, what they mean, how they are combined to form sentences and whole discourses, how people learn languages, and how they use language in relationships with each other.
 It includes both spoken and signed languages, and unwritten languages as well as those with an established writing system.
 For a linguist, the intensive study of a language with only a few hundred speakers or signers is no less important than that of a language used by millions.
 All provide crucial insights into this unique and fascinating human capacity.